jjmau14/cs455/README.txt

     * util - contains classes for interacting with the overlay (command parser)
       Classes:
       * CommandParser: Contains command parser functions to handle user input while the overlay is running.
-Handles all commands specified below in the configuration section.
+Handles all commands specified above in the configuration section.

     * wireformats - contains classes for parsing byte streams into usable objects and packaging them back up into byte arrays to send back over the wire.